Guide to WordPress Speed Boost

 How Fast Now?

 Now that you have addressed plugins, themes, and image optimization – how fast is your site?
 Perform a series of speed tests and calculate the average load time.
-Add that to the comments below so you can see how your results compare with others.
+Add that to the conversation in the WordPress Help & Support group so you can see how your results compare with others.

 Server, CDN, and Browser Cache